wintervolcano/Personal-Website/src/content/projects/search-mode-website.md

 ---
 title: Search Mode as an outreach medium
-date: 2025-12-15
+date: 2025-12-23
 description: A small training ground for thinking like a pulsar astronomer.
-tags: [ui, outreach, pulsars, methods]
+tags: [outreach, pulsars]
 ---

 Search Mode started as a UI experiment: could a personal site double as a tiny, fun environment for learning about pulsar searching?
 The idea was to build a simplified, game-like overlay that mimics the *shape* of a real pulsar search without trying to be a full survey pipeline.
 The goal is to give visitors a feel for how pulsar searching works in practice, and what it means to detect a weak periodic signal buried in noise.